pinglainstitute/energy-gdp-emissions/README.md

 **-> Decision is to drop Herfindahl-Hirschmann Index**

-## Step 1-3: Feature Selection
+## Step 1-3: Correlation Analysis
-This feature selection step is to identify optimal features for CO2 forecasting models through correlation analysis across different groups.
+This step is to identify optimal features for CO2 forecasting models through correlation analysis across different groups.

 percent change normalised features (its lags) vs target for Country Groups below